lgmorand/training-aks-lab2/_entries/01-02 tasks.md

 ### Core tasks

 Running through this as part of a half-day workshop, you should be able to complete the **Getting up and running** section.
 This involves setting up a Kubernetes cluster, deploying the application container from Azure Container Registry, and setting up monitoring.

-### Optional tasks

-Once you're done with the core tasks, the next challenge would be to dive deeper into advanced topics. **Complete as many tasks as you can**.
-You'll be setting up advanced monitoring, deploying multiple microservices, enforcing security, and adding more resilience to your cluster.